Kattixie/hello-world/readme.txt

-Hello from this git tutorial!
+Hello from command line git!

-Hello again from this git tutorial.
-It's weird revisiting git over a year later.
-I shouldn't do that.
+Hello again from command line git.
+Where in tarnation are all those notes I took?
+Doing a NodeSchool tutorial as a refresher.
+I've used Bitbucket until now.